 And one year they screened a locally produced movie about an Iditarod dog sled team titled "Hot Foot to Nome."

-People from around the world travel to Anchorage Alaska each year to experience North America's number one winter carnival.
+travel to Anchorage, Alaska each year to experience North America's number one winter carnival.

 Alaska is a very special place and Anchorage's winter carnival is a great experience.